Azure/azure-sdk-for-java/sdk/search/azure-search-documents/README.md

 The SDK provides three clients.

 1. SearchIndexClient for all CRUD operations on index and synonym maps.
-1. SearchIndexClient for all CRUD operations on indexer, date source, and skillset.
+1. SearchIndexerClient for all CRUD operations on indexer, date source, and skillset.
 1. SearchClient for all document operations.

+Note that you will need an admin key to authenticate the client (query keys only work for queries).

-#### Create a SearchIndexerClient
+#### Create a SearchIndexClient

 To create a SearchIndexClient, you will need an existing index name as well as the values of the Azure Cognitive Search service
 [URL endpoint](https://docs.microsoft.com/en-us/azure/search/search-create-service-portal#get-a-key-and-url-endpoint) and
 [query key](https://docs.microsoft.com/en-us/azure/search/search-security-api-keys).
-Note that you will need an admin key to index management (query keys only work for queries).

 <!-- embedme ./src/samples/java/com/azure/search/documents/ReadmeSamples.java#L62-L65 -->
 ```Java